top of page

 Shingles

 It might sound like an old-timey disease we don’t get anymore, but shingles is much more common than we think.
 It’s an infection caused by the reactivation of the virus that causes chickenpox.
 There is a vaccine for it, as well.
-It is recommended for those with weakened immune systems, but by learning what shingles looks like, you can also get treatment as soon as possible.
+It is recommended for those with weakened immune systems, but by learning How does Shingles look like?, you can also get treatment as soon as possible.

 It’s rarely dangerous, but it’s a long-lasting and painful infection affecting the skin.
 It can also lead to long-term nerve sensitivity, so the sooner you treat it, the better.
 Prevention of this disease is typically recommended, however, as it helps to prevent disease in general.